Constraining the axiverse with reionization: Single axion results

 where $f_{\rm eff}$ depends only on $m_\chi$ and its decay channels, and is defined in~\cite{Poulin:2016anj}.
 These models are specified by three parameters: the decay rate $\Gamma$, the DM fraction in the decaying species $\mathcal{F}$, and the mass of the decaying DM component $m_\chi$.

 Under the assumptions of the on-the-spot approximation, constraints from CMB anisotropies are obtained by performing MCMC analyses for each set of values $(m_\chi, \Gamma^{-1})$, using flat priors on the six $\Lambda\mathrm{CDM}$ parameters plus $\mathcal{F}$, and deriving upper limits on $\mathcal{F}$ from the data.
 When applied to axions, this approach yields the fits presented in Ref.~\cite{Langhoff:2022bij}, whose workflow is conceptually and operationally distinct from the one we adopt in this work.
-Ref.~\cite{Langhoff:2022bij} is based on Ref.~\cite{Poulin:2016anj} and uses more CMB likelihoods than we employ (temperature in addition to polarization), which explains the slightly stronger limit under the same assumptions of relativistic axions.
-However, in Appendix~\ref{appendix}, we extend our assumptions to include effects when $m_a \approx T_{\rm reh}$, which suggest that the correct limit does not extend to as high mass / low coupling as the tail end of the Ref.~\cite{Langhoff:2022bij} contour in Fig.~\ref{fig:dtaumapTRH5MeV}.
+Ref.~\cite{Langhoff:2022bij} is based on Ref.~\cite{Poulin:2016anj} and uses more CMB likelihoods than we employ (temperature in addition to polarization), which explains the slightly stronger limit.

 We now apply our method to compute a new result, so far as we are aware, for a single axion: the maximum reheating temperature $T_{\rm reh}^{\rm MAX}$ allowed across the $(m_a, g_{a\gamma\gamma})$ parameter space.
 For a given axion mass and photon coupling, we calculate the high-redshift optical depth $\tau_{\mathrm{highz}}$ as a function of reheating temperature, using the freeze-in abundance as input.
 Figure~\ref{fig:dtauTreh} shows this dependence for a representative selection of single-axion models, as indicated in the legend.
-The gray dashed line indicates the $2\sigma$ upper bound on $\tau_{\mathrm{highz}}$ derived in Paper I (and shown in Fig.~\ref{fig:tau_zc}), which sets the exclusion threshold.
+The gray dashed line indicates the $2\sigma$ upper bound on $\tau_{\mathrm{highz}}$ derived in Paper~I (and shown in Fig.~\ref{fig:tau_zc}), which sets the exclusion threshold.
 As $T_{\rm reh}$ increases, the freeze-in abundance grows, resulting in an increase in $\tau_{\mathrm{highz}}$.
 For each model, we identify the point at which $\tau_{\mathrm{highz}}$ crosses the exclusion threshold: this defines the corresponding maximum reheating temperature $T_{\rm reh}^{\rm MAX}$ allowed by current data.
 For comparison, the black dashed line shows the value $\tau_{\mathrm{highz}} = 0.0407$, obtained from the baseline $\Lambda$CDM scenario with $z_c = 30$ in Eq.~\eqref{eq:tau_lowhighz}.